 - Dropping Down in a Sequence of Courses

-Students who are considering reducing their credit load after classes begin should consult with staff in the Office of Student Aid.
-Each semester, the highest number of credits a student has on his/her schedule during the drop/add period is used when calculating a student's satisfactory academic progress (SAP) for federal financial aid eligibility.
-Dropping courses, either during the regular or late drop period, withdrawing, or failing a class can all have negative impacts on a student's current and future financial aid status.
+Students who are considering reducing their credit load after the drop/add period should consult with staff in the Office of Student Aid.
+Late dropping a course, withdrawing, or failing a class can have negative impacts on a student's current and future financial aid status.

 There is no limit to the number of times a student can use the drop and add procedure.
-Drops are not reflected on students' records.
-Although there is not a fee for dropping or adding credits during the semester/session drop and add periods, the Tuition Adjustment Policy indicates cases in which a tuition penalty may result.
+Courses dropped during this period are not reflected on students' academic records.

 After the drop and add periods (see above), through the date that the course ends, a student may change from one section of a course to another by obtaining the signature of the new section's instructor on a registration drop/add form, obtaining departmental approval, and processing the change at the department offering the course or the Registrar's office at the student's campus.

-There is no notation made on the student's transcript for a section change, late drop credits are not used, and no fee is charged unless the section change is processed as a course drop and a course add.
+There is no notation made on the student's transcript for a section change, late drop credits are not used.

-Advising Note: A student who missed class(es) prior to adding a course should contact the course instructor to find out what material he or she missed and discuss the potential to make up the work.
+A student who missed class(es) prior to adding a course is responsible for the material that was missed.
+Students adding classes after they begin should meet with course instructors to get assignments and make up the work.

-For instructions on how to schedule a course that is full, read Scheduling a Course That's Full.
+For instructions on how to schedule a course that is full, read Enrolling in a Course That's Full.

-The University's computerized registration system will not schedule a student in classes that meet during overlapping periods.
-The student attempting to schedule classes that conflict may be able to make arrangements with the instructor of one of the classes to miss part of the class in order to report to the other class.
+The University's registration system will not allow students to schedule classes that meet during overlapping periods.
+The student attempting to schedule classes that conflict may be able to make arrangements with the instructor of one of the classes to miss part of the class in order to go to the other class.
 Provisions may be made to make up missed class work.
-A registration drop/add form must be completed.
-The student should secure the signatures indicated on the form for course add (or late add) and the signatures of both instructors whose classes are involved.
+A registration drop/add form must be completed with the signatures of both instructors whose classes are involved indicating approval of a course add (or late add).
 The form is then processed at the Registrar's office.

 World Campus courses are available to all Penn State students, regardless of location, based on Course Registration Priorities.